 Overnight The Ranges Hotel or similar

-This morning, you will travel to Millstream Chichester National Park.
-Millstream Chichester National Park is an oasis in the desert.
+Continuing on, you will travel to Millstream Chichester National Park which is an oasis in the desert.
 Covering an area of approximately 200,000 hectares around the Fortescue River, this lush oasis of deep gorges and palm-fringed rock pools provides a stark contrast to the surrounding landscape of rocky escarpments and rolling spinifex-covered hills.

 Permanent pools are fed by springs that draw water from the underground aquifer within porous dolomite rock.
 The Millstream area has been a sacred land since well before the arrival of Europeans to the area, and the Yinjibarndi people still gather here as the traditional custodians of their country.